-Karate is a Japanese martial art whose physical elements seek the continuing development of defensive and counter-attacking body movements.
-The themes of classic karate training are fighting and self-defence, though its mental and moral aspects target the over-all development of the individual.
-This is facilitated by way of the discipline and persistent effort required in training.
+Karate is described as a Japanese martial-art whose physical elements seek the growth and development of defensive and counter-attacking body movements.
+The themes of classic karate training are fighting and self-defence, though its mental and moral aspects concentration on the all round development of the individual.
+This is helped by the discipline and persistent effort required in training.

 Karate practice (Totteridge ) – Our Karate Classes in Totteridge

 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

 We bring these three activities together to bring a complete Karate tuition experience in Totteridge .

 Karate history can be traced back some 1400 years, to Daruma, founding father of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China, incorporating spiritual and physical teaching techniques that were so demanding that many of his disciples would drop in exhaustion.
 In order to give them greater strength and endurance, he developed a more progressive training system, which he recorded in a book, Ekkin-Kyo, which may be considered the first book on karate of all time.